-To: The Corrupted Union and Their Several States
+To: The Corrupted and the Uncorrupted in the Several States

 This treatise is about 40 pages long if you print it out.
 Why should you care what happened at these Constitutional Conventions over 200 years ago?
 Simply because most of us have not yet heard both sides of the story.
 Once you hear more of this story, you will become the judge and jury and not just the judged.
 Knowledge is power to take back our long lost freedoms, liberties and unalienable rights.